-An interview is not a simple assessment of your skills and capabilities, it’s your mirror to your own-self about your capabilities, skills and academic qualifications.
-It shows the way you think, talk and respond which are beyond your skills and qualification.
+The bridge between your job application and your first day is your interview.
+An interview is not a simple assessment of your skills and capabilities; it’s your mirror to yourself about your capabilities, skills and academic qualifications.
+It shows the way you think, talk and respond, which are beyond your skills and qualifications.

 What does an Interviewer assess in an Interview?